Lilypad-Tech/lilypad-smart-contracts/docs/DEPLOY_STEPS.md

 ## 2. Deploy the Lilypad Storage Contract

 The Lilypad Storage contract is the second contract to be deployed.
-It is used to manage the storage of deals, results and validations forthe Lilypad protocol.
+It is used to manage the storage of deals, results and validations for the Lilypad protocol.
 Choose the command that corresponds to the network you are deploying to.

-Anvil:
+Anvil (Anvil private key used below):
 ```shell
 forge script script/LilypadStorage.s.sol:DeployLilypadStorage --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --broadcast
 ```